trane-project/trane-music/courses/minor_scale/lesson_G_sharp/exercise_5/front.md

-What note is degree number 5 of the G♯ minor scale?
+What note is degree number 5 of the G♯ Minor scale?